max-si-m/ngrams-generator/README.md

   -d, --debug            Output debug information
-  -f, --file <path>      Output file path, if not provided output will be written into STDOUT -l, --length <number>  Length of generated ngrams (default: "3") -h, --help             display help for command
+  -f, --file <path>      Output file path, if not provided output will be written into STDOUT -l, --length <number>  Length of generated ngrams (default: "3") -t, --top <number>     Number of top ngrams that should be generated (default: "10") -h, --help             display help for command
 ~~~